Overview

 Genuine organic operators are losing to pretenders and are really hurting.
 To survive, our industry MUST stamp out unfair practices from within our industry and from outside.

-Organic Operators Australia has been trying to work with the certifiers and standard owners to improve domestic regulation.
-But we are being obstructed by entrenched private standards in our push for ONE industry-led domestic standard and better integrity.
+Organic Operators Australia has been trying to work with the certifiers and standard owners to improve domestic regulation, but we are being obstructed by entrenched private standards in our push for ONE industry-led domestic standard and better integrity.

 We have a developed a One Organic Standard strategy, where the industry can fix most of these issues itself.